fac-members/fac-slides/src/slides/tfb/po-intro/index.md

 Let us know:

-- Who you are and the organisation you represent
+- Who you are and your product goal
 - What do you want to get from Tech for Better?
 - What can you give to others on the programme?